 With the diversity of careers available to those who have graduated from a Biology degree program, there is a wide variance in the occupational outlook associated with the different jobs.
 It is always a good idea to research your specific field of interest using sources such as the U.S. Bureau of Labor Statistics to learn more about what you can expect when entering the work force.

-For example, the BLS projects that those working as conservation scientists and foresters will see 7% occupational growth by the year 2024.
+For example, the BLS projects that those working as conservation scientists and foresters will see 5% occupational growth by the year 2029.
 Additionally, biological technician and zoologists will see a 5% and 4% job increase respectively in the same time frame.
-While these growth rates are on par with or slightly slower than the national average across all occupations, it still predicts the addition of new jobs in the field – which is good news for those looking to earn their Biology degree!
+While these growth rates slightly faster or on par with the national average across all occupations, it still predicts the addition of new jobs in the field – which is good news for those looking to earn their Biology degree.

 For a fast-paced scientific career that lets you make an impact on understanding and protecting our world, a degree in Biology is an excellent choice!
 Whether you are researching in a laboratory setting, teaching at a university, or working out in the field, there are a number of ways you can turn your Biology degree into a rewarding career opportunity!